Efficient Model Repository for Entity Resolution: Construction, Search, and Integration

-\textbf{RQ2: Which active learning approach should be used?} As the results indicate, our modified Bootstrapping outperforms the baseline methods and the combination with \almser regarding efficiency and achieves comparable results for clean \ac{er} problems.
-However, for dirty \ac{er} problems where data sources with duplicates are involved and a high number of problems, the combination with \almser should be used.

-In summary, Almser benefits from the reduced search space of candidate record pairs, allowing Almser to focus on the most informative instances for labeling.
+\textbf{RQ3: Which active learning approach should be used?} As the results indicate, our modified Bootstrapping outperforms the baseline methods and the combination with \almser regarding efficiency and achieves comparable results for clean \ac{er} problems.
+However, for dirty \ac{er} problems where data sources with duplicates are involved and a high number of problems, the combination with \almser should be used. \almser benefits from the reduced search space of candidate record pairs, allowing \almser to focus on the most informative instances for labeling.
 The combination can be applied to heterogeneous and noisy datasets.
 If runtime efficiency is a critical requirement and the datasets are cleaner (e.g., \music dataset), the \textit{Bootstrap} AL method can be considered.

-\textbf{RQ3: Which distribution test for computing the similarity between \ac{er} problems is the most effective?} The Wasserstein distance results in the lowest F1 score for the boot\-strapping-based \ac{al} approach on the \dexter and \music datasets.
+\textbf{RQ4: Which distribution test for computing the similarity between \ac{er} problems is the most effective?} The Wasserstein distance results in the lowest F1 score for the boot\-strapping-based \ac{al} approach on the \dexter and \music datasets.
 We hypothesize that the Wasserstein distance generates overly similar results for these datasets, which negatively affects performance, particularly in datasets with many \ac{er} tasks (\textit{Dexter}) or a large number of feature vectors (\textit{Music}).
 However, the Wasserstein distance outperforms the Kolmogorov-Smirnov test for the impure and smaller \wdc dataset, utilizing a certain budget.
 Meanwhile, the Population Stability Index achieves moderate linkage quality across the datasets for the \textit{Bootstrap} \ac{al} method.

-We conclude that for homogeneous datasets like Music, the selection of a certain distribution test is less crucial than for more heterogeneous or noisy datasets like Dexter and WDC-computer.
-Moreover, the results suggest that Almser benefits more from specific distribution tests (e.g., Kolmogorov-Smirnov for Dexter), whereas \textit{Bootstrap} shows less variability across tests.
+We conclude that for homogeneous datasets like \music, the selection of a certain distribution test is less crucial than for more heterogeneous or noisy datasets like \dexter and \wdc.
+Moreover, the results suggest that Almser benefits more from specific distribution tests (e.g., Kolmogorov-Smirnov for \dexter), whereas \textit{Bootstrap} shows less variability across tests.